Osteopathy for Babies in Farnham | Surrey Hampshire & Berkshire

 A little fussing is normal – it’s how babies tell us what they need.
 But if your baby seems grumpy most of the day, cries without a clear reason, or wakes often and unsettled, they may be holding onto some tension from birth.

-During labour and delivery (whether vaginal, assisted, or by caesarean), a baby’s soft bones and tissues go through a lot of pressure and twisting.
+During labour and delivery (whether vaginal, assisted, or by caesarean), baby’s soft bones and tissues go through a lot of pressure and twisting.
 Most babies naturally “unwind” over time through movement, stretching, and feeding, but sometimes that tightness lingers.

 You might notice your baby: